Cancer Prevention Diet

 Here are a few tips that will help you get the most benefits from eating all those great cancer-fighting foods, such as fruit and vegetables:

-Eat at least some raw fruits and vegetables.
-These have the highest amounts of vitamins and minerals, although cooking some vegetables can make the vitamins more available for our body to use.
+Eat at least some raw fruits and vegetables as they tend to have the highest amounts of vitamins and minerals, although cooking some vegetables can make the vitamins more available for our body to use.

-When cooking vegetables, steam until just tender using a small amount of water.
+When cooking vegetables, steam only until tender.
 This preserves more of the vitamins.
 Overcooking vegetables removes many of the vitamins and minerals.
 If you do boil vegetables, use the cooking water in a soup or another dish to ensure you’re getting all the vitamins.

 Flavor food with immune-boosting herbs and spices.
 Garlic, ginger, and curry powder not only add flavor, but they add a cancer-fighting punch of valuable nutrients.
 Other good choices include turmeric, basil, rosemary, and coriander.
-Use them in soups, salads, casseroles, or any other dish.
+Try using them in soups, salads, and casseroles.

 Tips for cutting down on carcinogens